 The ministers nodded at that.
 They knew the danger, but had not addressed it.

 “Yes, that is important,” Charles-Marie looked bitter at the moment.

 “Do not worry cousin,” Gerald said.
 “I shall handle the Chief of the Command Staff in regard to that.
 The Generals may be top heavy with men who are not prepared to lead our men into battle as well.
 So much to do.
 So much to do.
 Now do you find fault Chief Minister Winter with my current agenda.
 Find the killers of the Crown Prince.
 Make the army strong and restructure the Guard?”

 “Cousin, there is a great deal more to discuss…” Winter said.

-“Chief Minister, I can address you as cousin for I am now the Crown Prince, but I think you should only do so when we are in private.
+“Chief Minister, I to could address you as cousin but I am now the Crown Prince, and I think you should only call me cousin when we are in private.
 I stand here as your superior in the government.
 You all have to be aware what the Grand Prince just told me.
 He is overwhelmed by the tragedy today.
 He is unable to reign and so I must do this for him.
 Now I am sure that we should talk about our neighbors and the rest of the world,” Gerald nodded to the Minister of the Foreign Office, “And the state of our finances.
 Or anything else that you all think I must know.
 But what do I have to decide right now?
 Not much, I can see by the looks on your faces.”